p-conrad/iot-energy-meter/Readme.md

 # IoT Energy Meter

-This is a program intended to run on WAGO I/O System 750/753 series programmable logic controllers (PLC), replacing the default CoDeSys/e!Cokpit runtime.
-Taking control of the local KBus, it scans for all compatible 750-795/794 power measurement modules and cyclically reads out a predefined set of measurement values while honoring the PLC cycle time.
+This is a program intended to run on WAGO I/O System 750/753 series programmable logic controllers (PLC), replacing the default CoDeSys/e!Cockpit runtime.
+Taking control of the local KBus, it scans for all compatible 750-795/794 power measurement modules and cyclically reads out a predefined set of measurement values while honouring the PLC cycle time.
 Once a set of measurements is completed, a timestamp is added and the results are sent out via MQTT to a configured MQTT broker.

 This project is the result of my master's thesis and was originally created as a part of the [WINNER Reloaded](https://winner-projekt.de/) research project for reading energy data in a residential development.
-Development concluded in the beginning of 2021 and while I have been updating some parts to reflect recent changes to WAGO's PFC Firmware SDK, some more testing will be required to guarantee correct compilation and execution on newer firmware versions.
+Development concluded at the beginning of 2021 and while I have been updating some parts to reflect recent changes to WAGO's PFC Firmware SDK, some more testing will be required to guarantee correct compilation and execution on newer firmware versions.
 This repository will be updated accordingly when I get the chance to test and verify it with a real PLC